-- 1. Access to safety data sheets for hazardous materials; - 2.
-Availability of personal protective equipment; and - 3.
-Eyewash stations when required.
+- 1. Access to safety data sheets for hazardous materials used in the sleep facility; and - 2.
+Availability of personal protective equipment.

 L. Patients' Rights

 L-1 Patients' Rights

 Practices must have a patients' bill of rights and ensure patients are informed of these rights.
 If the practice is part of a larger organization, it may use its organization's bill of rights.
 Otherwise, the practice must have a patients' bill of rights that addresses at least the following: